Abraxas3d/Abraxas3d/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on broadband microwave digital communications systems for the amateur radio bands!
+- 🌱 I’m currently learning Agile.
+- 👯 I’m looking to collaborate on algorithmic music composition, machine learning in the radio environment, and more.
+- 📫 How to reach me: @abraxas3d on twitter!
+- 😄 Pronouns: she/her

 <!--
 **Abraxas3d/Abraxas3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.